 Our Lady of Guadalupe Church in San Jose, California, became instrumental in the farm labor movement during the 1950s and 1960s.
-The church, where Chavez worshipped when he lived in San Jose, supporting local migrant farm workers with basic services and helped to galvanize community organizing efforts.
-The parish hall (now called McDonnell Hall) is where Chavez worked with priest and mentor Father Donald McDonnell during the early 1950s.
-Photo: NPS, 2011.
+The church, where Chavez worshipped when he lived in San Jose, supported local migrant farm workers with basic services and helped to galvanize community organizing efforts including the CSO.
+This building is where Chavez worked with priest and mentor Father Donald McDonnell during the early 1950s.
+Photo courtesy of Our Lady of Guadalupe Church Archive.
+Photographer unknown, c.1965.